Saturday, November 30, 2024

 I remember it well.

 The interesting thing about all the finger pointing is that it seems to come from folks who have a particular bone to pick about something or other.
 Some claim that Harris lost because she refused to rebuke the Biden administration's policy on the war in Gaza.
-Had she been more open to the suffering of the Palestinians and the need for their own homeland they say, she would not have lost many progressive voters who refused to vote for her.
+Had she been more open to the suffering of the Palestinians and the need for their own homeland they say, she would not have lost the many progressive voters who refused to vote for her.

 Other progressives were offended when Harris joined forces with never-Trump Republicans, especially the Cheneys, whom they hold in particular disdain.
 Surely, they say, she might have won had she kept the whole lot of them at arm's length.